Protecting Footwear IP Globally

 The footwear industry relies on American and global customs agencies’ ability to stop and seize the movement of counterfeit shoes.
 Important loopholes need to be closed that enhance the tools available to Customs and Border Protection (CBP) here in the United States.

-The Role of Intellectual Property in Sports and Public Safety.
-Watch Here
+April 30, 2019 — The Role of Intellectual Property in Sports and Public Safety.

-Design Patent Infringement Bill (S.2987—Counterfeit Goods Seizure Act of 2019 Tillis/Coons): gives Customs authority to seize goods based on design patent infringement—purpose is to prevent counterfeiters from shipping labels and tags separately and attaching them in the U.S. to avoid CBP seizure.
+Counterfeit Goods Seizure Act, last introduced by Senators Tom Tillis (R-NC) and Chris Coons (D-DE) as S. 2987 in the 116th Congress.
+This bill would give U.S. Customs and Border Protection (CBP) authority to seize goods based on design patent infringement—its purpose is to prevent counterfeiters from shipping labels and tags separately and attaching them inthe U.S. to avoid CBP seizure.

 Stopping Counterfeits Sold Online: US Government Action